-It all begins with organic ingredients.
-The process for sourcing, documenting and verifying organic ingredients is critical to ensure the organic integrity of your products.
+Organic processing begins with using certified organic ingredients.
+Sourcing, documenting and verifying organic ingredients is critical to ensure the organic integrity of your products.

-We recommend starting the verification process of organic certificates with the USDA Organic Integrity Database and reviewing the listed certifier’s website (or calling the certifier directly).
-Please observe additional requirements for imported organic products.
+We recommend starting the verification process of organic certificates by using the USDA Organic Integrity Database.
+Once you’ve established which agency certifies your ingredient, you can review the listed certifier’s website (or call the certifier directly).
+Observe additional requirements for imported organic products as needed.

 #Water, salt and carbon dioxide